City Survey

 bn.
 EUR

-transaction volume residential
+transaction volume institutional residential segment

 percent